 Many startups that come to your platform may not fully understand how to use it.
 How do you promote a campaign on the platform?
-How financial management works? and many other questions.
-The user should feel comfortable and know that they will be helped to solve any problem on the platform.
-For this, the support system should work.
+How does financial management work?
+The user should feel comfortable and know that they can find help to solve any problem on the platform.
+For this, the support system should be fully functional.

 In addition to the basic functions of the crowdfunding platform, care should be taken to ensure that users can freely interact with each other.
-For example, it can be a space where users can post announcements about grants, competitions, internships, scholarships, schools, travel.
-Or create content, for example, about creative entrepreneurship.
+For example, it could be a space where users can post announcements about grants, competitions, internships, scholarships, schools, or travel.
+They could also create content, for example, about creative entrepreneurship.
 This will help startups get more feedback on their projects.

-Funds calculator will help startups calculate the amount of collection, amount of taxes, platform commission or payments.
+A funds calculator will help startups calculate the amount of collection, taxes, platform commission, or payments.
 This automated feature will make using the platform more comfortable.

 Reminders and confirmation

 Communication with users is important.
-Create a tool that will remind you of any changes to the project.
+Create a tool that will remind users of any changes to the project.
 Also, important actions should be recorded by e-mail.
-That is, the platform must keep its user on all “events” and actions.
+That is, the platform must keep its users informed on all “events” and actions.

 Main Crowdfunding Website Challenges

 The most obvious reason for project creators to start crowdfunding websites is fundraising.
 And without the trust of sponsors, this is not possible.
 People need to know where their money is going and what’s being done with it.

 A detailed and interesting campaign story will convince people to support your cause.
-Everyone would like the page to be up and running as soon as possible, but it’s still important to take the time to write the best possible description.
+While you might be eager to get the page up and running as soon as possible, it’s still important to take the time to write the best possible description.
 Here are the most important questions the story should answer: